Florida Keys Hidden Beaches: Escape The Crowds At These Secret Spots

 People on Sombrero beach - Florida Keys Marathon

-This is also a great spot to view Loggerhead turtle nesting from April to October.
 The beach is easy to access and even has free parking available.
-Not only is it one of the most secluded beaches in Florida Keys where it is hard to run into other people during your visit, but you can take in the beautiful views of the sunset too and even see a few dolphins in the distance.
+Not only is it one of the most secluded beaches in the Florida Keys, where you won’t find huge crowds, but it is also a great sunset-watching spot!
+You might even see some dolphins in the distance if you are lucky!

 Horseshoe Beach – Big Pine Key

 Horseshoe Beach is located in Big Pine Key and is a unique location for Florida fun in the sun.
 It has a rich history and is known as an old quarry needed to build the Overseas Railroad.
-It is a prime spot to go snorkeling in Florida and get a view of the colorful marine life such as sea urchins, stingrays and starfish available in the water.
+It is a prime spot to go snorkeling in Florida and get a view of the colorful marine life such as sea urchins, stingrays and starfish.

 Take a stroll on the boardwalk, which passes through to the old Bahia bridge turnout.
 There are even more places to walk and explore during the low tide.
-The large trees and plants on the ground also create a lot of privacy and make it one of the best Florida Keys hidden beaches.
+The large trees and plants on the ground also create a lot of privacy.

 Anne’s Beach – Islamorada